siemens/simatic-s7-webserver-api/README.md

 # Limitations

 Currently some Features are not implemented yet.

-## Arrays

-Only the Array_Dimensions are set for an ApiPlcProgramData, the Children are not set by it yet - we are currently debating possible implementations on this.

-## Reading Structs by Children containing Arrays

-By above reason this is not implemented.

-## .NetCore Apps

-Having tried the RequestHandler in a .netcore app has shown that the requests didn't work as expected - we currently don't know why this is an issue.
+Check out the [Issues](https://github.com/siemens/simatic-s7-webserver-api/issues) to get further information about open issues.

 # Further Information about PLC (Webserver)